pavelkharitenko/ConceptsCPSCode/Lab03.md

     // see datasheet 11.3

     // set AN0-15 to digital/analog by configuring the AD1PCFGL register, set AN16-31 to digital/analog by configuring the AD1PCFGH register
     // AN10
-    TRISBbits.TRISB10 = 1; // set the same digital pin in general as input
     AD1PCFGLbits.PCFG10 = 1; // if this bit is set, it is conf. as a digital input (dsPIC datasheet 11.3)

     // AN11
-    TRISBbits.TRISB11 = 1; // set the same digital pin in general as input
+    AD1PCFGLbits.PCFG11 = 1; // if this bit is set, it is conf. as a digital input (dsPIC datasheet 11.3)

+    // AN13
-    AD1PCFGLbits.PCFG10 = 1; // if this bit is set, it is conf. as a digital input (dsPIC datasheet 11.3)
+    AD1PCFGLbits.PCFG13 = 1; // if this bit is set, it is conf. as a digital input (dsPIC datasheet 11.3)

     // set RD8, RB10, RB11, RB13 as output pins

+    TRISBbits.TRISB10 = 0; // set the now digital pin in general as output
+    TRISBbits.TRISB11 = 0; // similar
+    TRISBbits.TRISB13 = 0; // similar

     // set default state: CS=??, SCK=??, SDI=??, LDAC=??

+    DAC_CS_PORT = 0; // needs to be set to low during write operations
+    DAC_SCK_PORT = 0;  // needs to be set to low, then after writing one bit, again to high, so probably needs to be set to low initially
+    DAC_LDAC_PORT = 1; // set to low->high later after all bits sent, to output the voltage, so probably needs to be set to high initially

+    // note:
 }

 /*